codyspring/savagedb-file/readme.md

 as persisting the SavageDB database is a background task and never interacts directly with the primary operations of the database.
 As an example: ``collection.insert(data)`` never assumes anything to be in the way of it's in-memory processing; therefore it isn't a promise.

+Also, there's no way to load the data back in as of yet.
+This is a next-in-line feature.

 ## License
 MIT